raacz/neocitites-raacz/toki-pona/beginner-material/readme.txt

 general ui improvements
 - all pages get a word count use word count to determine if the thing needs to not reflow as rows, so we never end up in a gross look situation
 - sp, alone on regular, should never reflow probably...
+- hover styling

+theme changer:
+- consider changing it from saying 'Theme' to an icons

 ideas for quest texts: